Erwin Rommel: Combat

-Rommel withheld Hitler's Commando Order to execute captured commandos from his Army Group B, with his units reporting that they were treating commandos as regular POWs.
-It is likely that he had acted similarly in North Africa.
-Historian Szymon Datner argues that Rommel may have been simply trying to conceal the atrocities of Nazi Germany from the Allies.
-Remy states that although Rommel had heard rumours about massacres while fighting in Africa, his personality, combined with special circumstances, meant that he was not fully confronted with the reality of atrocities before 1944.
-When Rommel learned about the atrocities that SS Division Leibstandarte committed in Italy in September 1943, he allegedly forbade his son from joining the Waffen-SS.
+Lieb and others argue that Rommel repeatedly refused to carry out illegal orders, most notably Hitler's Commando Order instructing the execution of captured Allied commandos, which he did not pass on to his subordinates.
+Units under his command reported treating such captives as regular prisoners of war, and it is likely he behaved similarly in North Africa.
+Historian Szymon Datner suggests that Rommel may have wished to keep Nazi atrocities hidden from the Western Allies.
+Remy argues that although Rommel heard rumours about massacres while in Africa, his personality and circumstances meant he was not fully confronted with the scale of Nazi crimes until 1944.
+When he learned of atrocities committed by the Leibstandarte in Italy in 1943, he reportedly forbade his son from joining the Waffen-SS.